California hotline to provide legal help related to abortion

 “So the network is vast and growing,” she said.
 “I’m confident that we would be able to connect any abortion provider in any place in the United States with lawyers who would be willing to help.”

 Last June, the Supreme Court overturned Roe v.
 Wade, the 1973 decision that had provided a constitutional right to abortion.
-The ruling has lead to abortion bans in roughly half the states.
+The ruling has led to abortion bans in roughly half the states.

 In anticipation of the decision, California and other states led by Democrats have taken steps to protect abortion access.
 The high court’s decision also set up the potential for legal fights between the states over whether providers and those who help women obtain abortions can be sued or prosecuted.